-I have a pretty large apricot tree in my mums garden that every year produces a lot of fresh fruits.
-As I am living in the fairly dry and warm climate, last year I decided to try to select some of the fruits to dry them in the sun at home on my terrace.
-My guess was if I leave them outside on the sun and in the windy position they will dry pretty soon.
+I have a pretty large apricot tree in my mum’s garden that every year produces a lot of fresh fruits.
+As I am living in a fairly dry and warm climate, last year I decided to try to select some of the fruits to dry them in the sun at home on my terrace.
+My guess was if I leave them outside in the sun and in the windy position they will dry pretty soon.

 In my opinion, to dry fruit naturally is very healthy and the best way compared to any other drying process including a convection oven.

-Secondly, I took some leftover wooden sticks that I found in my shed, a piece of chicken wire, some nails and hammer and quickly constructed a simple frame (above photo) which is now acting as a drying tray for my freshly cut apricots.
+Secondly, I took some leftover wooden sticks that I found in my shed, a piece of chicken wire, some nails, and a hammer and quickly constructed a simple frame (above photo) which is now acting as a drying tray for my freshly cut apricots.

 I placed the tray on the old foldable clothes airer right in the corner of my garden.
 The corner I have chosen was the sunniest and windiest position available in the garden.

 After a week of being exposed to the full sunshine and wind, the fruits are already completely finished, dried and ready to be stored.
 Here is the result: